South East Haematological Malignancy Diagnostic Service (SE HMDS)

 King's has been a Regional Centre for diagnostic services for over 20 years, providing Immunophenotyping, Cytogenetic and Molecular Diagnostic services to haematologists; covering most of Southeast England, with populations varying from densely urban to rural with wide variations in levels of affluence and deprivation.

-There has been a steady rise in referrals (now over 12,000 samples per year) to the King's laboratories, from clinicians who require increasingly sophisticated and accurate haematological diagnoses, for diagnosis and disease monitoring.
+There has been a steady rise in referrals (now over 12,000 samples per year) to Viapath Analytics laboratories (Kings Denmark Hill Site) , from clinicians who require increasingly sophisticated and accurate haematological diagnoses, for diagnosis and disease monitoring.